 Even more exciting are your daily excursions to land.
 Your first Zodiac landing is something you’ll never forget!
 Walking up to a beach that is dotted with penguins and seals is the most intimate way to experience the unique wildlife of Antarctica.
 Each landing is different and is dependent on weather, but every day presents new sightings and photo opportunities and it won’t be long before you can tell the difference between an Adelie, gentoo or chinstrap penguin.

 You may take a Zodiac cruise in search of whales and icebergs in Pleneau Island one day, followed by a hike to a penguin rookery the next day.
-From the booming shot of a calving glacier at Petermann Island to the complete silence of night while camping on the ice in Antarctica, you’ll welcome each day with the excitement and energy of a young child.
+From the booming shot of a calving glacier at Neko Harbor to the complete silence of night while camping on the ice in Antarctica, you’ll welcome each day with the excitement and energy of a young child.

-Our Expedition Team will be with you all along, providing insights into the places you visit and offering photography tips to get the most out of your expedition.
+Our Expedition Team will be with you all along, providing insights into the places you visit.

 Crossing the Antarctic Circle is an impressive achievement, as most expeditions to the Peninsula do not reach 66° 33’ S. You and your shipmates will celebrate in style with a well-earned glass of champagne!